‘Black Panther’ star Chadwick Boseman dies of cancer at 43

 Born in South Carolina, Boseman graduated from Howard University and had small roles in television before his first star turn in 2013.
 His striking portrayal of the stoic baseball star Robinson opposite Harrison Ford in 2013′s “42” drew attention in Hollywood and made him a star.

+Expressions of shock and despair poured in late Friday from fellow actors, athletes, musicians, Hollywood titans, fans and politicians.
+Viola Davis, who acted alongside Boseman in “Get On Up” and an upcoming August Wilson adaptation, tweeted: “Chadwick…..no words to express my devastation of losing you.
+Your talent, your spirit, your heart, your authenticity.”

-“This is a crushing blow” actor and director Jordan Peele said on Twitter, one of many expressing shock as the news spread across social media.
+“This is a crushing blow” actor and director Jordan Peele said on Twitter.

+Disney executive chairman Bob Iger called Boseman “an extraordinary talent, and one of the most gentle and giving souls I have ever met.
+He brought enormous strength, dignity and depth to his groundbreaking role of Black Panther.”

+“Captain America” actor Chris Evans called Boseman “a true original.
+He was a deeply committed and constantly curious artist.
+He had so much amazing work still left to create.”

 His T’Challa character was first introduced to the blockbuster Marvel movies in 2016′s “Captain America: Civil War,” and his “Wakanda Forever” salute reverberated around the world after the release of “Black Panther” two years ago.